rkyuca/rkyuca/index.md

 ## Research Area
 <p style="text-align: justify">
-My research is in the general area of **Computer Vision** with a special focus on **Video Understanding**.
+My research is in the general area of <b>Computer Vision</b> with a special focus on <b>Video Understanding</b>.
 My  demonstrated research experience includes using multiscale spatiotemporal attention mechanism for video segmentation, distributed feedback for scene segmentation, vehicle trajectory prediction from birds-eye-view videos for autonomous driving.
 </p>

 <!--